yangdengxian/high-image-view/README.md

 ## description
 ###### This project depends `openseadragon`, if you are interested to the native codes, read them on github, please.

 ###### This is only a web example implemented in pure JavaScript.
 If you want to load tiles (many images), build a pyramid, please.
-There is a another project for java to help you with building the tiles pyramid.
+There is a another project for java([pyramidweb](https://github.com/yangdengxian/pyramidweb "pyramidweb")) to help you with building the tiles pyramid.
 Remember it, all of them will be start at the same time.